 Chances are you've heard of Sybil.
 She's the minivan mom who made big news last April by holding a news conference to accuse her stepfather of being the Zodiac killer.

 As news conferences go, it was a trainwreck.
 Held on the sidewalk outside the San Francisco Chronicle newspaper in a very (cough) "gritty" section of town, the reporters in attendance probably couldn't help but think about how they were standing in used wine.
-To prove her claims were true blue, Sybil's handler showed the bored crowd a pair of glasses that allegedly belonged to a Zodiac victim.
+To prove her claims were true blue, Sybil's handler showed the bored onlookers a pair of glasses that allegedly belonged to a Zodiac victim.
 As the story goes, Zodiac killed the victim and wore the glasses away as some kind of psycho/sicko gesture.
-That the glasses displayed at the press conference were slightly different than the victim was pictured wearing was apparently oblivious to Team Sybil.
+The fact the glasses displayed at the press conference were slightly different than the glasses worn by the victim was apparently oblivious to Team Sybil.
 Perhaps the dollar signs were in their eyes?